A plane crash in Southern California kills 6 people near site of earlier fatal crash

 The blaze burned about one acre of vegetation before it was contained, said the Riverside County Fire Department.

-The FAA and the National Transportation Safety Board are investigating the crash.
+The FAA and the NTSB are investigating the crash.
+Five NTSB investigators are expected to arrive on scene later Saturday.

 Heavy fog covered the area on Saturday morning, KTLA reported, possibly indicating poor visibility for landing.